davidowe/MATH681CourseProject/README.md

 Player 1 moves at (1,0) and wins.

 In the implementation of Chomp, I used a Finset of (ℤ × ℤ) points to represent the points on the board, and the poisoned square was excluded as it is not a legal move.
-To implement the rules of Chomp, I used the Finset.filter functionality to remove any points above or to the right of a move.
+To implement the rules of Chomp, I used the Finset.filter function to remove any points above or to the right of a move.

 The next game implemented is Linear Clobber, a one dimensional variation of the game Clobber.
 Linear Clobber is a partisan game where the game starts with all the black and white stones already placed on the board.
 Players then make moves by 'clobbering' the opponent stones, where they move on of their stones onto an adjacent opponent stone, capturing it.